BIGJRA/BIGJRA.github.io/rejuv.md

 Up from here in the newly opened area, you can touch a statue to fight **Zorua!**

-Then, head back up and take note of each of statue placement - we’re going to need to move each into that spot upstairs yet again.
+Then, head back up and take note of each of statue placement - we're going to need to move each into that spot upstairs yet again.
 The
 solution: